Lattice-based equation of state with a critical point from constant entropy contours and its comparison to effective QCD

-where $\left(\frac{\partial T_0}{\partial\mu_B}\right)_{T}$ follows from implicit differentiation of Eq.~\eqref{eq:TsO2} at fixed $T$ (see Eq.~\eqref{eq:dsdmuB_final}).
 Using the above equation, $\chi_2^B$ as a function of the temperature at constant $\mu_B$ is obtained, and shown in Fig. \ref{fig:EoS}.
-One can observe a divergence in $\chi_2^B$ at the critical point, after which it gets multiple solutions in the first order phase transition region.
-However, only the stable solution is shown in the figure.
-Employing the second order susceptibility, the speed of sound can be calculated as \cite{Floerchinger:2015efa}:
+The resulting $\chi_2^B$ diverges at the critical point, as expected.
+Thereafter, in the first-order phase transition, we apply Maxwell construction to obtain and depict in Fig.~\ref{fig:EoS} only the stable branch solution for this quantity.
+The adiabatic squared speed of sound reads~\cite{Floerchinger:2015efa}:

-The speed of sound from our analysis can be seen in Fig.~\ref{fig:EoS}.
-As one approaches the critical point, a dip develops in $c_s^2$.
-At the CP, its value is 0.00798.
-Due to the equation of state being mean field, the speed of sound is not exactly as in the case of 3D-Ising model, where the value of the speed of sound would be exactly zero at the critical point \cite{folk1999critical,onuki2002phase}.
+Notably, $c_s^2$ stays finite at the CP in our model.
+This reflects the mean-field universality class that our construction provides, and different from the expected 3D-Ising universality class behavior, where the value of the speed of sound would be exactly zero at the CP \cite{folk1999critical,onuki2002phase}.
 Moving beyond the critical chemical potential, we enter the first-order phase transition region, where both metastable and unstable branches of the speed of sound appear.
-In particular, within the unstable region the squared speed of sound becomes negative, indicating mechanical instability.
+In particular, the formal single-phase expression for $c_s^2$ yields negative values within the spinodal region, reflecting the mechanical instability.